 Are you following the outdated “3,000-mile” oil change rule, or have you embraced the extended oil change intervals recommended by modern automakers and oil companies?
-The truth is, the optimal oil change frequency for your vehicle can vary significantly depending on factors like engine type, oil quality, and driving conditions.
+The truth is, that the optimal oil change frequency for your vehicle can vary significantly depending on factors like engine type, oil quality, and driving conditions.
 Choosing the right oil change interval is crucial for protecting your engine and maximizing your savings at the pump.
-So, how often should you really change your oil?
+So, how often should you change your oil?

 Key Takeaways